Fariborz Pakseresht (Fair'-borz Pahk'-ser-esht) became the Director of the Oregon Department of Human Services (DHS) in September 2017.

 Originally from Baltimore, Maryland, Mike graduated from University of Oregon with a BS in Business Administration.

-Jana McLellan has served as Deputy Director of Child Welfare Programs since 2018.
+Jana McLellan has served as Interim Director of Child Welfare Programs since June 2019.
+Prior to that she was the Child Welfare Deputy Director.
 In this role, she oversees budget, operations, and administration of the agency to ensure safe, efficient, collaborative, and responsive service delivery.

 With years of experience in leadership roles in the public and private sectors, Jana has built a career on transformational change.
 As director of the State Operated Community Programs in the Office of Developmental Disabilities Services, she created the Stabilization and Crisis Unit.
 This effort involved working with more than 20 residential group homes to refocus their purpose in order to fulfill the state’s need for short-term, intensive treatment facilities for vulnerable Oregonians.